 When Arnold Palmer passed away at age 87 in 2016, he didn't leave behind a tutorial on how to live the perfect golf life.
 Perhaps that’s just as well, because his life and golf game could never be copied by rote anyway.
 To play the game as well as he did (and look so good doing it), to be adored so thoroughly by the public and his peers, to have a lion-like command of every environment would make a how-to useless.
 To live Arnold Palmer's lifestyle, have his wealth and influence, and build such a grand family—all while avoiding the land mines most people face—it was too fantastic to be duplicated.

-“The King” might not have written down the rules, but he offered a lot of clues along the way.
+“The King,” who would have celebrated his 94th birthday on Sept.
+10, might not have written down the rules, but he offered a lot of clues along the way.
 From golf courses, grillrooms, boardrooms, banquet halls, pressrooms, exhibition tents and on TV, he revealed how to absorb and enjoy all the benefits the game can provide.
 And there has been nobody better at paying it forward.
 Here are 10 things we learned from Arnold, on and off the course.

 1. INVENT A SYSTEM, THEN OWN IT